merTaner/notebook/neetcode/readme.md

         -   l += 1
     -
     - If the current number is the same as the previous number, the code moves to the next number.

+- 013.Container With Most Water
+    - Two pointers keep being the same, define them first and on condition increase/ decrease them.
+    -